Klaus Maier | MD & Founder | Maier+Vidorno

 Selling of existing products is often the first step in the market – for sale, but especially for learning.
 Companies learn how to respond to the market and deal with pressure on prices, local competition or growth of consumer layers, and in doing so, usually find out how their existing product portfolio performs and where it does not perform to fulfil the consumer needs.

-The first step, in the direction of adaptation to India, is in creating awareness and acceptance for ideas beyond the primarily technology-driven “upgrade postulate” in research and development.
+The first step, in the direction to innovate for India or product adaption in India, is in creating awareness and acceptance for ideas beyond the primarily technology-driven “upgrade postulate” in research and development.

 Barriers for foreign product development in India relate primarily to the mindset: changing the minds of those who have grown up in a society for which innovation has always meant higher, better and more, through centuries of “tinkering” and “Do-It-Yourself”, but also understanding a rather practical approach to functionality with less perfection.